Episode 8498 (Neighbours): Production

 The episode was conceived after the success of the soap's 8055th episode, which marked International Women's Day in 2019 and featured an all female cast.
 Executive producer Jason Herbison wanted to write an episode that focused on the show's male characters and explored social issues relevant to them.
 Herbison told Amy Hadley of TV Week that International Men's Day is about celebrating positive male role models and raising awareness of the issues that men face.
-He said the episode would deal with several social issues such as mental heath, toxic masculinity, same-sex parenting, relationships and men supporting each other.
+He said the episode would deal with several social issues such as mental health, toxic masculinity, same-sex parenting, relationships and men supporting each other.
 Herbison stated: "Two major storylines come to a head and ultimately we see our male characters supporting each other as they navigate some major challenges in their lives."

 Herbison felt that as the show already had a few storylines involving the male characters in progress, it was "natural" to have them converge in the episode.
 He also felt that they had a good opportunity to tell "parallel stories" with the younger and older generations.
 He thought that with the subject matter some of the scenes would be "confronting" for viewers, but there would be some "uplifting moments too."
 Herbison ultimately wanted the episode to be "thought-provoking", but not hard to watch, adding "The truth is that society puts pressure on us according to our gender, which results in certain behaviours."
 Actor Alan Fletcher, who plays Karl Kennedy, told Inside Soaps Sarah Ellis that after the episode for International Women's Day the year before, it was good that they got to do the men's one too and that he had "great fun" being involved in the episode, despite only featuring in a few scenes.
 He explained that each of the characters featured in the episode "epitomises an element of maleness" and shows both the good and bad sides of being a man.